Resources for Residents

 Residents residing in apartment buildings that do not provide recycling services may bring their recyclables to the Service Center (15600 Chagrin Blvd.) on Saturdays and Sundays, 8 am-4 pm.

-Shaker residents in the City's electric aggregation program — offered by NOPEC — are enrolled in a 50% renewable electric product.
-But NOPEC also offers several 100% renewable electric products for Shaker residents for a minimal additional charge.
-Residents can request to be switched to a 100% renewable product by calling NOPEC at 855-667-3201.
-A typical Shaker home on a 100% plan will produce two tons less carbon per year, according to ohiogreenelectricityproject.org, a grassroots organization that is working to help Shaker residents make the switch.
+Shaker residents in the City’s electric aggregation program — offered by NOPEC — are automatically enrolled in a "Standard Program" plan that comes from 87% fossil fuel and nuclear power and only 13% from renewable sources such as wind and solar.
+But for a minimal additional charge, residents can request that NOPEC switch them to one of their 100% renewable products (such as NOPEC’s “Standard program + 100% renewable content”) by calling 855-667-3201.
+A typical Shaker home on a 100% plan will produce about three tons less greenhouse gases per year, according to ohiogreenelectricityproject.org, a local grassroots organization.

 Shaker Heights is a solar-friendly community.
-The solar installation guide is designed to help you understand the process of installing solar in Shaker Heights.
+The solar installation guide is designed to help property owners understand the process of installing solar in Shaker Heights.

 Make a rain barrel at one of the many workshops offered by the Cuyahoga Soil and Water Conservation District.